InhiblabCore/mcp-image-compression/README.md

 ## Project Overview

-mcp-image-compression is a high-performance image compression microservice based on MCP (Micro Content Processing) architecture.
+mcp-image-compression is a high-performance image compression microservice based on MCP (Modal Context Protocol) architecture.
 This service focuses on providing fast and high-quality image compression capabilities to help developers optimize image resources for websites and applications, improving loading speed and user experience.

 ## Features